DEMAND THAT SEATTLE

 The Commission repeats falsehoods that no doubt came from the vendors of smart technology, saying that utilities want to switch to electronic meters because:

 “analog meters are no longer in production or supported by their manufacturers, and analog meters are known to slow down with age, resulting in lost revenue ….”

 In fact, new analog meters are available from China for under $50.
-Perfectly good reconditioned and warrantied analog meters are available from Florida for $25.
-They last 40 years, but everything breaks eventually, and so if they do run slowly, they can be replaced for under $50.
-As stated elsewhere, electronic meters break down after five to seven years.
+Perfectly good reconditioned and warrantied analog meters are available from Florida for $25 or less.

-Another defect in the Commission ruling was that it was not clarified as to whether tenants will be able to opt out if their landlord does not agree, as is the policy in Seattle (in Seattle they cannot) or whether tenants in buildings of five units or more would be able to opt out (in Seattle they cannot) whether condo dwellers can opt out (which is not clear), and whether schools, businesses, and other buildings can opt out (in Seattle they cannot).
+Another defect in the Commission ruling was that it was not clarified as to whether tenants will be able to opt out if their landlord does not agree.
+In Seattle they cannot opt out without the approval of their landlord.
+The Commission did not address whether tenants in buildings of five units or more would be able to opt out (in Seattle they cannot), whether condo dwellers can opt out (which is not clear), and whether schools, businesses, and other buildings can opt out (in Seattle they cannot).